 Eligibility for Benefits

-The contract should include a statement clarifying that the contractor understands that he or she is not eligible for or entitled to pension or retirement benefits, health insurance, vacation pay, sick pay, holiday pay, or other fringe benefits typically provided by an employer.
+The contract should include a statement clarifying that the contractor understands that they are not eligible for or entitled to pension or retirement benefits, health insurance, vacation pay, sick pay, holiday pay, or other fringe benefits typically provided by an employer.

-The contract language should clarify that the company will not provide liability insurance for the contractor and that the contractor will not be covered by the company's liability insurance policy.
+The contract language should clarify that the company will not provide liability insurance, auto liability insurance or other general insurance for the contractor.
+The contractor will not be covered by the company's liability insurance policy.
 This clause provides protection for you if some injury or loss is caused by the contractor.

-Depending on the type of services provided by the contractor, this section should clearly state that he might be required to provide proof of the existence of general business liability insurance coverage.
+Depending on the type of services provided by the contractor, this section should clearly state that the contractor might be required to provide proof of general business liability insurance coverage.
 Some companies go even further and request a statement by the independent contractor that the company will be indemnified or held harmless in the event of injury or loss.

 Termination of the Contract

-A non-solicitation clause restricting the independent contractor from soliciting customers or employees of the hiring company can also be helpful.
-You could also include a non-disclosure clause/confidentiality agreement that restricts the contractor from disclosing company secrets or using secrets for her own gain.
+- A non-solicitation clause restricting the independent contractor from soliciting customers or employees of the hiring company can also be helpful.

 Can You Prepare Your Own Independent Contractor Contract?